-- Self-harm is much more common among young people than other age groups, and particularly among young women.
-In England between 2007 and 2014 there was an increase in the proportion of people who reported that they had self-harmed, especially among young women aged 16-24. - Self-harm is a sign of serious emotional distress and is a strong risk factor for suicide. - While most people who self-harm will not go on to take their own life, longer term it is associated with developing suicidal thoughts. - It is possible that the increase in self-harm among young people could lead to it being seen as a normal or 'typical' response by those who are struggling within this age group, and to it becoming a long-term response to emotional distress.
+- Self-harm is much more common among young people than other age groups, and particularly among young women although rates amongst young men are increasing.
+In the Republic of Ireland, rates in young people aged 10-24 years has increased by 29% between 2007-2018. - Self-harm is a sign of serious emotional distress and is a strong risk factor for suicide. - While most people who self-harm will not go on to take their own life, longer term it is associated with developing suicidal thoughts. - It is possible that the increase in self-harm among young people could lead to it being seen as a normal or 'typical' response by those who are struggling within this age group, and to it becoming a long-term response to emotional distress.
 Portraying self-harm in media may contribute to this 'normalisation', particularly with young audiences.
 To protect people who may be susceptible to this behaviour, it is important to consider the details that are included and how this is covered, including avoiding repeated or excessive coverage.